mneyrane/SF-fire-analysis/README.md

 # San Francisco fire service analysis

-A hobby data science project to analyze San Francisco's fire service calls, safety complaints and incidents.
+A data analysis portfolio project to analyze San Francisco's fire service calls, safety complaints and incidents.
 A summary of the project and its results is posted on my website [here](https://mneyrane.com/projects/sanfranciscofire).
 The exploration and analysis is done entirely in Python using `pandas`, `geopandas`, `scipy.stats` and `seaborn`.